 This Handbook contains important and pertinent information regarding the Second City and general policies and procedures for our students.
-All new students should read this Handbook thoroughly and bookmark this page for their reference.
+All new and current students should read this Handbook thoroughly as updates may occur from time to time.
+Please bookmark this page for their reference.
 If you have any questions regarding this information, please contact our Customer Service team.
 Every effort is made to keep this information up-to-date.
 However, policies and procedures are subject to change without notice, at the Second City’s discretion.

 About The Second City

 The Second City has emerged as a leading school for people from all walks of life to study improvisation, acting, writing, and more.
 Some of our famous alumni include Tina Fey, Rachel Dratch, Stephanie Weir, Steve Carell, Nancy Walls, Stephen Colbert, Chris Farley, Bonnie Hunt, Mike Myers, Sean Hayes, Hinton Battle, Greg Kotis, John Candy, and countless other producers, directors, writers, and actors working in theatre, television, and film.
 Our students come from many backgrounds and experience levels.
 Whatever your reason for joining, we aim to create a safe and supportive environment where you can explore and grow.

 The focus of The Second City’s classes is to teach the skills which underlie the work on our resident stages.
 They are taught by professionals working in their fields, dedicated to helping students develop their artistic voice, both individually and within an ensemble, and to provide the tools and techniques needed to express that voice.
 We draw on our company’s history of ensemble improvisation, satire, and revue comedy as developed and practiced by our actors, directors, and teachers and serve as a laboratory for the exploration of the future of the art form.